local-minimum/fseq/doc/source/c3se_python_course.rst

 resizing of the array, a dipping of CPU was clear due to main thread waiting for all threads to join.
 The memory usage peaked around 75% when using 16-bit float point precision, in `numpy`.
-With default settings, five report pdf:s were created for each file analysed.
+With default settings, five report pdf:s were created for each file analyzed.

-The unittests typically ran for a fraction of a second and succeded in reporting previously undetected errors as well as allerting to inconsistencies caused by minor changes of interfaces during development.
+The unit tests typically ran for a fraction of a second and succeeded in reporting previously undetected errors as well as alerting to inconsistencies caused by minor changes of interfaces during development.

 Analysis of two files
 .....................

-Two real data files were analysed `Mysc_24_ATCACG_L008_R1_001.fastq` and `Mysc_74_GTTTCG_L008_R1_001.fastq`.
+Two real data files were analyzed `Mysc_24_ATCACG_L008_R1_001.fastq` and `Mysc_74_GTTTCG_L008_R1_001.fastq`.
 The two files were multiplexed in the same Illumina MiSeq lane, but are two distinct species.